 Persons with disabilities have had a profound impact when sharing their stories with visiting students.

 Retired adults, educators or not, can impart their wisdom and share their life experiences after being trained as program facilitators to guide discussions and hands-on activities.

-Bullying and cyberbullying prevention; name-calling, teasing & being mean; prejudice & discrimination; religious stereotypes; sensitivity for persons with disabilities; gender stereotypes & LGBT; UPstander versus bystander behavior; empathy & personal empowerment; character education; pro-social skills; and respect for all persons.
+Bullying and cyberbullying prevention; diversity appreciation; social-emotional learning; name-calling, teasing & being mean; prejudice & discrimination; religious & social stereotypes; sensitivity for persons with disabilities; gender stereotypes & LGBT; UPstander versus bystander behavior; empathy & personal/group empowerment; character education; pro-social skills; creating a support group; mindfulness; and respect for all persons.

-The Kidsbridge Tolerance Center, located in the Ewing Senior & Community Center.
-Click here for address, written directions and map.
+The Kidsbridge Tolerance Center is physically located in the Ewing Senior & Community Center.
+Click here for the address, written directions and a detailed map.

 How to Start